JPersson77/LGTVCompanion/README.md

 - *"That is a really janky solution.
 But... it WORKS!"* - Linus Tech Tips at [YouTube](https://youtu.be/4mgePWWCAmA?t=21m14s)
 - *"The best kind of programming is fueled by pure hate for an annoying situation."* - reddituser at [Reddit]( https://www.reddit.com/r/OLED_Gaming/comments/okhv67/comment/h58alyu/?utm_source=share&utm_medium=web2x&context=3)
-- *"Yeah, that's really nice!" - my wife
+- *"Yeah, that's really nice..." - my wife

 ## Installation and usage
 1. Important prerequisites: